-The core substantive legal principle to which this essay relates is the standard of conduct known as a fiduciary duty-the special, selfsacrificing obligation of a legal person who is acting, by mutual assent, for and on behalf of another and (under common law rules) subject to that other person's control.
-The controlled person, a legal actor known as an agent, is charged, by the nature of that role, with acting not in their own self-interest, but in the interest of the other-the person controlling their actions.14 This essentially selfless commitment is fundamentally recognized in the common law of agency, which provides that "[a]gency is the fiduciary relationship that arises when one person (a 'principal')
+The core substantive legal principle to which this essay relates is the standard of conduct known as a fiduciary duty-the special, self-sacrificing obligation of a legal person who is acting, by mutual assent, for and on behalf of another and (under common law rules) subject to that other person's control.
+The controlled person, a legal actor known as an agent, is charged, by the nature of that role, with acting not in their own self-interest, but in the interest of the other-the person controlling their actions.
+This essentially selfless commitment is fundamentally recognized in the common law of agency, which provides that "[a]gency is the fiduciary relationship that arises when one person (a 'principal') manifests assent to another person (an 'agent') that the agent shall act on the principal's behalf and subject to the principal's control, and the agent manifests assent or otherwise consents so to act."
+The concept of fiduciary duties operates in various other legal contexts, including in business associations law.16 An essential purpose of fiduciary duties in business associations-one that is common to fiduciary relations more generally-is the establishment of a mutual and unifying element of relational trust that bonds co-venturers to the firm and each other when the actions of one venturer may have legal liability or other implications for another.17

-$^{^{14}}$ RESTATEMENT (THIRD) OF AGENCY § 1.01 (2006) (defining the concept of an agent within the definition of an agency relationship).
+$^{^{14}}$ RESTATEMENT (THIRD) OF AGENCY \S 1.01 (2006) (defining the concept of an agent within the definition of an agency relationship).